MarkPflug/Sylvan/docs/Csv/Options.md

 Providing a string factory can affect performance both positively, and adversely depending on how much duplication there is in the file, and of course depends on the implementation of the factory method itself.

-The `Sylvan.Data.Csv` library does not provide an implementation, but the `Sylvan.Common` package includes a `StringPool` type that can be used to provide an implementation of the string factory.
+The `Sylvan.Data.Csv` library does not provide a `StringFactory` implementation, but the `Sylvan.Common` package does via the `StringPool` type.
 The length parameter to `StringPool` controls the limit beyond which de-dupe will not be attempted.
 Identifying dupes takes some time and longer strings are less likely to be duplicated, so this value allows tuning speed/memory.
+The `StringPool` implementation doesn't evict strings, and is only intended to be short lived, for the duration of processing a small number of files.

 ```C#